How to Help Kids Process Strong Emotions Without Shutting them Down

 Jennifer Lovemore

 Jennifer has three grown kids and is married to her best friend, Richard.
-She started this website as a platform to help families, and specifically women, to become the best version of themselves by growing spiritually, getting emotionally healthy, improving their marriages, and learning parenting skills.
-She has diplomas in relationship counselling and CBT (Cognitive Behavioural Therapy), and is a certified SYMBIS (Save Your Marriage Before It Starts) facilitator.
+She started this website as a platform to help families, and specifically women, to take control of their lives and grow themselves spiritually, mentally & emotionally, and to discover their God-given purpose and live it out with confidence.
+She is a trained Life Coach and has diplomas in relationship counselling and CBT (Cognitive Behavioural Therapy).
+She is a certified SYMBIS (Save Your Marriage Before It Starts) facilitator.
 She lives in sunny South Africa.

-5 COMMENTS
+8 COMMENTS

 1. Help!
 My Child has Seen Porn!
 What do I do Now? - Love More to Live | 13th May 20